MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 ### Security

 This feature works with mandatory data types and custom formats, it does not change the sanitization (or lack thereof) of the clipboard's payload.
-Websites need to explicitly state which formats will be delayed rendered and provide functions to do so, legacy apps will not suffer any changes.
 A user gesture requirement (transient user activation) and existing async clipboard API security measures (focus document, permission prompts) will remain as they are.

 ## Open Questions